Offline and Manual Upgrade Procedure

 At the end of this procedure, you use yum update or zypper update on RHEL or SLES to upgrade the packages.
 Ignore any warnings that certain packages are not installed.
 Packages will be upgraded correctly, and no additional packages will be installed.

-This procedure assumes that the cluster being upgraded is running release 6.1.x, 6.2.0, 7.0.0, 7.1.0, 7.2.0, 7.3.0, 7.4.0, 7.5.0, 7.6.x, 7.7.0, or 7.8.0:
+This procedure assumes that the cluster being upgraded is running release 6.1.x, 6.2.0, 7.0.0, 7.1.0, 7.2.0, 7.3.0, 7.4.0, 7.5.0, 7.6.x, 7.7.0, or 7.8.0.
+The procedure also assumes that the cluster to be upgraded is secure.
+Non-secure clusters must be secured before they can be upgraded.
+See Securing the Cluster Before Upgrading.

 1. Notify stakeholders of the impending upgrade, and stop accepting new jobs and applications.
 Terminate running jobs and applications by running maprcli commands on appropriate nodes in the cluster.